heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 ### TLS

 TLS is disabled by default so the node starts without a certificate.
-To enable TLS, configure a keystore:
+The HTTP server ships on port 8080 (plain HTTP); enable TLS by configuring a keystore and binding to the HTTPS-conventional port 8443:

 ```yaml
 server: